rjmags1/algorithms-practice/leetcode/134_gas_station.md

 You have a car with an unlimited gas tank and it costs `cost[i]` of gas to travel from the `i`th station to its next `(i + 1)`th station.
 You begin the journey with an empty tank at one of the gas stations.

 Given two integer arrays `gas` and `cost`, return the starting gas station's index if you can travel around the circuit once in the clockwise direction, otherwise return `-1`.
-If there exists a solution, it is guaranteed to be unique
+If there exists a solution, it is guaranteed to be unique.

 ##### Example 1: